-The Environmental Facilities Corporation is a public benefit corporation established to help local governments, state agencies and private industry comply with State and Federal environmental laws and regulations.
-The Corporation works with these entities to design, construct, operate and finance air pollution control, drinking water and wastewater treatment, and solid and hazardous waste disposal facilities.
-Environmental Facilities Corporation's largest program is the Clean Water State Revolving This program, administered jointly with the Department of Environmental Conservation, provides reduced-interest rate loans to municipalities to construct water pollution control facilities.
-The Corporation, in conjunction with the New York State Department of Health, jointly administers the Drinking Water State Revolving Fund, which provides reduced-interest rate loans and grants for community and private water systems to finance safe drinking water projects.
+The Environmental Facilities Corporation is a public benefit corporation established to help local governments, State agencies, and private industry comply with State and Federal environmental laws and regulations.
+The Corporation works with these entities to design, construct, operate, and finance air pollution control, drinking water and wastewater treatment, and solid and hazardous waste disposal facilities.
+The Environmental Facilities Corporation's largest program is the Clean Water State Revolving Fund.
+This program, administered jointly with the Department of Environmental Conservation, provides reduced-interest rate financings to municipalities to construct water pollution control facilities.
+The Corporation, in conjunction with the New York State Department of Health, jointly administers the Drinking Water State Revolving Fund, which provides reduced-interest rate financings to community and private water systems for safe drinking water projects.
 Funding for these programs is provided by a Federal grant and a corresponding State match.
 The State match for the Drinking Water Revolving Fund is provided from the Clean Water/Clean Air Bond Act.
 Administration of these programs is also supported by fees and interest generated through program operations.